teepeemm/epubTesting/README.md

 ## MathML Errors

 The most common MathML errors are not resizing the fences (contributes 1 error) and allowing `<mpadded width="-1.7pt">` (which comes from `\!`) to swallow its contents (contributes 2 errors).
-If a viewer has no comment on why it scored 2, 3, or 4 points for MathML, it's because of some combination of those two errors.
+If a viewer has no comment on why it missed 1, 2, or  3 points for MathML, it's because of some combination of those two errors.